If you worked in any of these countries, you could be due a Tax Refund

 If you’re moving to a new city or a new country, the chances are you’re not going to be familiar with the basic prices of everyday things.

 Are you ready to embark on an exciting new chapter in Vancouver?
-As you prepare to settle into this vibrant city, it's crucial to have a clear understanding of the living costs in Vancouver for 2023.
+As you prepare to settle into this vibrant city, it's crucial to have a clear understanding of the living costs in Vancouver.

 So, how much does it cost to live in Vancouver?
 It consistently ranks among the most livable cities globally and falls within the top 5% in terms of its high cost of living.